 We will use a formula to calculate the total amount of sales for each item.

-When working in Google Sheets, it is always recommended to use cell references when possible.
-In this example, instead of using the values of $15.00 and 27 to calculate the sales of tote bags, we will use the corresponding cell references: B2 and C2.
+When working in Microsoft Excel, it is recommended to use cell references whenever possible.
+In this example, instead of using the values of $15.00 and 27 to calculate the sales of tote bags, we will use the corresponding cell references: B2 (Item Price) and C2 (Number Sold).

 By using cell references instead of the values in the cell, our spreadsheet will automatically adjust if changes are made.
 Maybe the price of the tote bags goes up to $17.00 or maybe we realize there were 17 bags purchased instead of 27.
 If we use cell references, our formulas will not have to be recreated if changes are made.